novikov-borodin/data-rec/README.md

 # data-rec
 recovery of 1D signals and 2D grey and color jpg images

+Novikov-Borodin A.V.
+Mathematical Restoration of Signals and Images Using Test Trials: A Non-Blind Approach. - Computational Mathematics and Mathematical Physics, 2025, Vol. 65, No. 3, pp. 649–661. doi: 10.1134/S0965542524702105.

 for signal recovery:
   1. upload files with directories from the signal-rec directory;